Close

 Madalyn Baker

-(Mechanic/Auntie) Madalyn is an actor, playwright, and musician from Northern California.
-She earned her BA in Theatre from Fordham University, and is in her third and final year of the CWRU/CPH MFA program.
-Recent credits include Lyubov Ranevskaya in The Cherry Orchard (CPH/CWRU), Sally Bowles in Cabaret (CWRU), more(Mechanic/Auntie) Madalyn is an actor, playwright, and musician from Northern California.
-She earned her BA in Theatre from Fordham University, and is in her third and final year of the CWRU/CPH MFA program.
-Recent credits include Lyubov Ranevskaya in The Cherry Orchard (CPH/CWRU), Sally Bowles in Cabaret (CWRU), Mechanic/Aunt in Middletown (CPH/CWRU, and Cathy in The Last Five Years (Soft Belly Theatre).
-In addition to being an actor, she has her own illustrative art brand called Maddle Baddle.
-Her new play, Lunchtime! premiered in Cleveland this past June.
-To learn more about Madalyn, you can check out her work at Madalynbaker.com, @madmaddybaker, and @maddlebaddle.
-Much love to her parents, who have given her many wonderful birthdays.
+(Mechanic/Auntie) is an actor, playwright, and musician from Northern California.
+She earned her BA in Theatre from Fordham University in NYC, where she hopes to return after completing her masters!
+Recent acting credits include Emily in Mary Zimmerman's Our Town (Cleveland Play House), Lyubov Ranevskaya in The Cherry Orchard (CPH/CWRU) more(Mechanic/Auntie) is an actor, playwright, and musician from Northern California.
+She earned her BA in Theatre from Fordham University in NYC, where she hopes to return after completing her masters!
+Recent acting credits include Emily in Mary Zimmerman's Our Town (Cleveland Play House), Lyubov Ranevskaya in The Cherry Orchard (CPH/CWRU) Hero/Watch in Much Ado ABout Nothing (CPH/CWRU), Mechanic/Aunt in Middletown (CPH/CWRU), Sally Bowles in Cabaret (CWRU), and Cathy in The Last Five Years (Soft Belly Theatre).
+In addition to being an actor, she has her own illustrative art brand called Maddle Baddle, and her play Lunchtime! premiered in Cleveland last summer.
+To learn more about Madalyn, you can check out her work at madalynbaker.com, @madmaddybaker, and @maddlebaddle.

 Byron Johnson